kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/09_Deploying_to_Production.md

 ![image-20190730200111014](./assets/deployingToProduction.png)

-You can find the state of the project after this section on the `step-08-deploying-to-production` branch in the [GitHub](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/step-08-deploying-to-production) repository.
+You can find the state of the project after this section on the `final` branch in the [GitHub](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/final) repository.